 The difference between CBD creams, ointments, and balms ultimately lies in the base ingredients, which results in the different feel on one’s skin.
 While there can be many different ingredients here are the key components of each: creams tend to have higher water content and usually include ingredients like aloe vera, cetearyl alcohol (emulsifier), and xanthum gum (thickener); balms typically contain ingredients like beeswax and shea butter and do not require emulsifiers or thickeners; ointments get their texture from petrolatum (petroleum jelly).

 In terms of how to use CBD cream, for best results, we typically recommend applying it throughout the day or night as needed.

 Please note that our cream is for body use only, not intended for facial application.
 Like most topicals, avoid contact with your eyes as well.

 CBD Hemp Infused Balms

 In addition to our hemp-infused cream, we also carry two distinct variations of our popular CBD Hemp Infused Balm: in stick form as well as a tin.

-Formulated with menthol, peppermint oil, turmeric oil, and ginger oil, our balm stick was designed to help target specific areas of the body that need a little extra care.
+Formulated with revitalizing menthol, peppermint oil, turmeric oil, and ginger oil, our balm stick was designed to help target specific areas of the body that need a little extra nourishment.
 Great for larger areas of the body such as the thighs, our hemp-infused balm stick was crafted to help you weave wellness into your daily routine.

 Our CBD balm tin, on the other hand, is ideal for smaller, more specific areas like the knuckles, and is available in two sizes (0.5 oz and 1.5 oz), so there’s one wherever you are—at the office, on the run, or waiting for you at home.